HassanLotfyAbdelhamid/Software-Engineering/XML to RCF Editor2/readme.txt

 ## Description

-This Python script processes an XML file based on modifications specified in a JSON file.
-It generates two output files: `.rcf` (with updates) and `.xml` (for testing purposes).
+This Python script processes an XML file based on modifications specified in a JSON file then generates .rcf file with the modifications

 ## Functions